-Millennials, Gen Xers and older members of the workforce should follow the younger generations’ lead and not only take advantage of opportunities for career development, but actively and enthusiastically seek them out.
+Millennials, Gen Xers, and older members of the workforce should follow the younger generations’ lead and not only take advantage of opportunities for career development, but actively and enthusiastically seek them out.
+Entrepreneurial minds who want to start their own business should always be on the lookout for opportunities to train themselves.
+If you ask most successful car dealers, for example, how they learned to broker a vehicle in Texas or any other part of the world, they’d probably tell you how hard they worked for it.
 Decades-long jobs with lifetime stability and retirement pensions are a thing of the past.
 Continual self-improvement is the best way for employees of any age to keep themselves relevant and qualified for new positions.
 No longer do workers have the option to stay in one job for years, but instead must keep moving forward and continually learn new skills to advance their careers.
 The learning management platform makes it easy for Millennials to access learning and is a tool for organizations to keep employees engaged.
 The Meridian LMS offers features a learner can take advantage of to help with their career progression, like our LMS Career Explorer or training opportunities to fill knowledge gaps.

 The best reason to prioritize constant evaluation and career growth however, may be the simplest -it keeps workers from getting bored.
 No matter how much someone may enjoy their job, doing the same thing, in the same way for years on end will eventually get old.
 However, if workers are constantly developing, exploring and learning new things -even in the same job, boredom won’t be a concern.